 Canada’s Comprehensive Land Claims Policy states that Aboriginal Peoples have to extinguish Aboriginal Title to their land, as well as some of their Rights, as a condition of settling a Comprehensive Land Claim.
 However, the condition of extinguishment (as a way to bring certainty to rights and title) has been challenged by Aboriginal Nations across Canada.

 The Gespe’gewa’gi claims process is being funded by the Aboriginal Affairs and Northern Development Canada (AANDC) under their Negotiations’ Preparedness Initiative (NPI).
-NPIis a proposal-driven funding arrangement.
-Funding to support the claim process is received on an annual basis.
+The NPI is a proposal-driven funding arrangement.
+Funding to support the claims process is received on an annual basis.

 No, we do not pay back the money received through the NPI.
 The funding is received through non-repayable administrative Contribution Agreements.
 These funds do not come from loan-funding.